 Typically, Employee Engagement has two aspects - The fun side of it and the work side of it.
-Investing heavily on either one of these aspects can spell disaster in the long-run.
+Investing heavily in either one of these aspects can spell disaster in the long run.

 The idea should be to have a balance and to focus on engagement ideas that make your employees committed to their work and delighted about being part of the organization.